Topolectric circuits: Theory and construction: Topolectric nodal semimetals

 \subsection{Stacked 2D HOTI: 3D quadrupolar Dirac semimetal}

-~ Finally, we discuss the topoelectric circuit realization of a 3D second-order or quadrupolar DSM~\cite{Liu-Hughes-PRB2018,calugaru-juricic-roy}.
+~ As a penultimate topic, we discuss the topolectric circuit realization of a 3D second-order or quadrupolar DSM~\cite{Liu-Hughes-PRB2018,calugaru-juricic-roy}.
 In an electronic system, a 3D quadrupolar DSM is obtained by stacking 2D HOTIs with corner modes in the $z$ direction, for example, while preserving the translational symmetry.
 The corresponding Hamiltonian in the momentum space assumes the following form

 where $H^{\rm 3D}_{\rm DSM}$ is defined in Eq.~(\ref{eq:stackedQSHIDSM}) and $\Gamma_4=\sigma_1 \otimes \tau_3$ [see Eq.~\eqref{eq:gammarepresentationQSHI}].
 Note that the second term in the above equation, proportional to $\Delta$, causes dimensional reduction of the edge modes associated with each layer of QSHI, yielding four corner modes (see Sec.~\ref{subsec:discretesymmetrybreaking}).
 The underlying insulating layers then correspond to 2D HOTI.
 Stacking of such layers of 2D HOTIs produces a pair of higher-order Dirac nodes located at ${\bf k}^\star=(0,0,\pm \pi/2)$ for $t=t_0=1$, $m=t_z=2$ and arbitrary value of $\Delta$.
-The corner states connecting these two Dirac nodes produce one-dimensional \emph{hinge} modes.
+The corner states connecting these two Dirac nodes produce 1D \emph{hinge} modes.

 A circuit realization of this model follows the general stacking protocol we discussed so far.
 Specifically, we couple 2D layers of HOTI circuits, obtained by combing the components shown in Figs.~\ref{fig:QSHEsummary}(a) and \ref{fig:2DQSHI-HOTI}(a), by capacitor connections of capacitance $t_z$.
 The numerical measurement of the on-resonance impedance then shows sublattice selective sharp hinge localization for the above mentioned parameter values, which we display in Fig.~\ref{fig:HOTDSM} for a specific choice of $\Delta=0.8$.
-These results demonstrate the existence of 1D hinge modes in a second-order Dirac topoelectric circuit.
+These results demonstrate the existence of 1D hinge modes in a second-order Dirac topolectric circuit.